Zone-organization/Nuclear-Engine/README.md

   - Support Android & Linux & UWP Platforms.
   - Support PhysX or Bullet Physics Library.
   - Support A Uber Shader instead of GLSL , HLSL.
-  - Support Text Rendering With immediate mode GUI.
   - There are more but these are the most important...

 ### Building
 Currently I am using Visual Studio 2017 15.5.5 to build it.
-For Dependencies please see https://github.com/Zone-organization/Nuclear-Deps
+  - Dependencies
+    - Assimp
+	- GLFW
+    - XShaderCompiler
+	- GLAD
+	- GLEXT

 ### Architecture
 Features: